cheng1994/nba-fantasy-bot/src/app/api/chat/ai-prompt.md

    - Projected: 1,340 fpts (adjusted from 1,400) | Per game: 41.5 fpts
    - ⚠️ Day-to-day (ankle) - Expected back in 3 games

+---

+⏰ **Wishlist Note:** LaMelo Ball is on your wishlist but you wanted to wait until pick 110+ (he's currently available at pick 85 value).

-**Recommendation:** Haliburton is your best pick here—he's both statistically elite AND on your wishlist.
+**Recommendation:** Haliburton is your best pick here—he's both statistically elite AND on your wishlist in your target range.
 Murray is the safer pure value play if Haliburton is taken.

 ---